Provider Federal Employment Identification Number (FEIN)/Social Security Number (SSN)

 I have a child who has changed centers during the month.
 Both centers are operated by the same provider, but they have different zip codes.
 Nothing else changed for this child except the zip code of the provider.
 How do I report this child's provider information?

-For children who receive services from the same provider but changed locations during the month, resulting in the child receiving services in a different zip code, you would only report the zip code where the child received services last in the month.
+For children who receive services from the same provider but changed locations during the month, report the using the same FEIN/SSN.
 Do not change the Provider's Services Date because this date only changes when there has been a change in the Provider FEIN/SSN, the setting type, or the program code.
-For those who submit an electronic file, you would only list the zip code of the location where the child received services at the end of the month.
-If you list two records for a child and the only difference between the two records is the provider's zip code, this will cause a duplicate provider error and the file will not pass.